HVAC Services in Sacramento, California

 Sacramento County's median home construction year is 1977, and many homes in neighborhoods like Arden-Arcade, Carmichael, and North Highlands still run original or early-replacement HVAC systems from the 1990s and 2000s.
 These older systems use R-22 refrigerant (phased out in 2020) and operate at SEER ratings of 8–12 — far below the current minimum of SEER2 15.
 Retrofitting older homes with modern high-efficiency systems often requires ductwork modifications or replacement, adding $2,100–$4,000 to project costs.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Sacramento hvac pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Sacramento hvac provider.

 Verify the thermostat is set to cool mode and the temperature is below current room temperature.
 Check the HVAC breaker in your electrical panel — Sacramento's grid can experience fluctuations during peak summer demand.
 Reset the breaker once; if it trips again, leave it off and call a technician.